One year of PRQL

 Given the initial proposal of the language, we constructed consistent semantics of how functions in PRQL work, what they can express and how can they be abused.

-To keep this post brief, we’ll expose a single snippet of what’s possible and invite you to read more in a recent post or in the language documentation.
+To keep this post brief, we’ll expose a single snippet of what’s possible and invite you to read more in a recent post.

-func take_oldest n rel -> ( rel sort [-invoice_date] take n ) from invoices take_oldest 3
+let take_oldest = n rel -> ( rel sort [-invoice_date] take n ) from invoices take_oldest 3

 take_oldestis used in the main pipeline, just any other regular transform.